m-aleksei/pascal-programs/README.md

 # pascal-programs
-This repository contains tasks solutions of 'Numerical methods' course (Pascal code).
+This repository contains numerical solutions on Pascal.

-// last update: 15.06.2017
+// last update: 20.06.2017